 Experiment 1

 In Experiment 1, 5- and 6-year-olds observed three objects (A, B, and C) together cause a machine to activate.
 They then observed that object A either caused or failed to cause the machine to activate by itself.
 They were then asked whether each object caused the machine to activate.
 These trials were compared to control trials in which they observed three different objects (A’, B’ and C’) activate the machine, followed by an event in which a fourth object (D) either caused or failed to cause the machine to activate.
-Because McCormack et al. (2009) found that 5 and 6-year-olds made such retrospective inferences about two candidate causes, we
+Participants were said to engage in backwards blocking reasoning if their combined ratings of objects B and C (i.e., the objects that never participated on the machine alone) in the experimental trials of the backwards blocking condition were lower than their combined ratings of objects A, B, and C in the control trials of the same condition.
+Given that A was shown initially in combination with B and C, observing that A causes the machine to activate by itself should affect participants’ inferences about B and C. However, because object D was never shown in combination with A-C, D’s causal status should have no bearing on participants’ treatment of objects A-C. This explains why participants should treat the objects that never participated on the machine alone (i.e., object B and C in the experimental trials and objects A-C in the control trials) differently between the experimental and control trials.
+In contrast, participants were said to engage in indirect screening-off if their combined ratings of objects B and C in the experimental trials of the indirect screening-off conditions were higher than their combined ratings of, then this would be evidence of backwards blocking reasoning.
+The rationale for why these ratings should differ is identical to that object—having been shown in combination with objects B and C, A’s, but not D’s, causal status should affect how participants rate the objects that never participated on the machine.
+Because McCormack et al. (2009) found that 5 and 6-year-olds made such retrospective inferences about two candidate causes, we have decided to test the same-age children.

 Method

 Participants.
 Participants were 32 5-year-olds (16 boys and 16 girls; M = 64.81 months, range = 60-71 months, SD = 3.48) and 31 6-year-olds (17 boys and 15 girls; M = 77.81 months, range = 72-83 months, SD = 3.78).
 Sample size was determined based on previous studies on backwards blocking reasoning in human children (e.g., Griffiths et al., 2011; Sobel et al., 2004).
 Two children were excluded from analysis for failing to participate (N = 1) or missing video (which made coding their responses impossible) (N = 1).
-We did not collect demographic information about the sample, but the demographic information about sample of children collected by the laboratory during this time was as follows: 82% White/Caucasian (compared with 83%), 3% Black/African American (9%), 4% Asian/Asian American (4%), 0.5% Native American (1%), and 11% of Mixed Descent (3%).
+We did not collect demographic information about the sample, but the demographic information about sample of children collected by the laboratory during this time was as follows: 82% White/Caucasian, 3% Black/African American (9%), 4% Asian/Asian American (4%), 0.5% Native American (1%), and 11% of Mixed Descent (3%).
 Sixteen percent of the sample identified as Hispanic/Latinx (compared with 17% of the population).
-Similarly, the overall household income level of families tested in the lab during this time was as follows: Less than 30K: 7%, 30-50K: 7%, 50-70K: 14%, 70-90K: 9%, 90-120K: 25%, Over 120K: 38K.
+Similarly, the overall household income level of families tested in the lab during this time was as follows: Less than 30K: 7%, 30-50K: 7%, 50-70K: 14%, 70-90K: 9%, 90-120K: 25%, Over 120K: 38%.
 The median income for the population as measured by the 2020 Census was ~$74K.